gdc3000/data512-finalproject/readme.txt

 Overview
 This readme walks through the files that can be found in the github repo, how they are relevant to my project and how my project can be reproduced using the data and Jupyter notebook contained in the repo.

+My final write-up and full analysis is documented in the file "hcds-a6-finalproject.ipynb".

 All data used is publicly available.
 An addition goal of this project is to practice and show-case open scientific research best practices.

 This work is shared under and MIT license.